Skip to content

 Step 2: Configure Tallyfy with Azure AD information

-1. Give the collected Azure AD SAML information to Tallyfy Support
+1. Send the collected Azure AD SAML information to Tallyfy Support

-2. Tallyfy Support will put this information in your organization’s SAML setup
+2. Tallyfy Support will configure your organization’s SAML settings with this information

 Tallyfy SAML configuration